 - Being a resident (or employed within) the area for a number of years (usually between 2-5).

 - Having close family connections with relatives living in the district, such as a parent, grandparent, child, grandchild or adult sibling who has lived in the area for at least three years.

 Detailed information about Shared Ownership can be found here: Shared ownership homes: buying, improving and selling: How shared ownership works - GOV.UK (www.gov.uk)

 Shared ownership for certain groups:

-- Military personnel: Certain military personnel get priority over other groups in the Forces Help to Buy scheme which is available only in England.
+- Priority for members of the armed forces: Certain military personnel get priority over other groups in the Forces Help to Buy scheme which is available only in England